FOR526: Memory Forensics In-Depth

 Why Memory Forensics?

-The Ubuntu SIFT Workstation
+The Ubuntu SIFT and Windows 8.1 Workstations

 The Volatility Framework

-Triage versus Full Memory Acquisition
+Triage vs. Full Memory Acquisition

 Physical Memory Acquisition

-FOR526.2: Unstructured Analysis & Process Exploration|
+FOR526.2: Unstructured Analysis and Process Exploration

 Most users are familiar with processes on a Windows system, but not necessarily with how they work under the hood.
 In this section, we will talk about the operating system components that make up a process, how they fit together, and how they can be exploited by malicious software.
 We will start with the basics of each process, how it was started, where the executable lives, and what command line options were used.
 Next we will look at the Dynamic Link Libraries (DLLs) used by a program and how they are found and loaded by the operating system.